-That really depends on your lifestyle- there are endless pros and cons to think about before moving into a condo community.
+That really depends on your lifestyle- there are many pros and cons to weigh before moving into a condo community.

 Well-managed HOAs do a lot of heavy lifting for you.
 They’ll make sure there are enough reserve funds for emergency projects, which is a big relief for those who hate taking care of repairs or maintenance.
 Not to mention, your outdoor space will likely look immaculate at any time of the year.

 Your HOA fees should be fair, based on the services you receive.
 If you’re not getting too much out of your condo community and you’re still paying big bucks, you might want to re-think it.